Output Quality

 Defining “Good Enough”

-Good enough means fit for purpose—meeting the actual requirements of the situation, not some abstract ideal of perfection.
+I send a different quality of email to my team than I do to a client’s legal department.
+So does the AI.
 An internal status update has different quality requirements than a press release.
 A first draft has different requirements than a final deliverable.

 The Three Questions